Theobragstad/listable/README.md

 - Keep track of your work with edit and create times
 <br><br>

-The app is currently not deployed, but you can try it locally:
+The app is currently not deployed (as it is not completely finished), but you can try it locally:
 - Make sure Docker Desktop is downloaded and running
 - Clone or download this repository
 - Navigate to the project folder in a terminal